Autonomous-Finance/amm-monitor/README.md

 ## TODO

-- use subscribable package
 - use squishy and remap package paths
 - move .lua files into a src/
-- dispatch indicators on feed ingestion

 - graceful error handling